Fluor Field at the West End: Features

 Fluor Field nearly replicates the dimensions of Fenway Park, home of the Red Sox.
-The ballpark has its own "Green Monster" replica, a 30-foot high wall in left field as opposed to the 37-foot one found at Fenway, and contains a manual scoreboard.
-Every other dimension is to the same specifications as Fenway Park, including "Pesky’s Pole" in right field.
+The ballpark has its own "Green Monster" replica (appropriately named the "Greenville Monster"), a 30-foot high wall in left field as opposed to the 37-foot one found at Fenway, which contains a manual scoreboard.
+Every other dimension is to the same specifications as Fenway Park, including "Pesky’s Pole" in right field and the "Triangle" in dead center.
 Other than the tribute to Fenway, Fluor Field also pays tribute to the Greenville area as the ballpark's nostalgic look utilizes reclaimed bricks from local mills.
 As is the tradition in Fenway Park, Neil Diamond's "Sweet Caroline" is sung in the middle of the seventh inning.

 Fluor Field is bounded by commercial buildings and South Main Street (northwest, left field); South Markley Street (southwest, third base); Field Street (southeast, first base); and railroad tracks (east, right field).
 The ballpark is across the street from the Shoeless Joe Jackson Museum, which is at 356 Field Street.

 In 2007, the Greenville Drive privately funded the enhancement of Fluor Field at a cost of approximately $1.5 million.
 One of these enhancements include a display regarding Greenville's baseball heritage with information about players who were either born or played in the upstate region.

 The ballpark was originally called West End Field.
 On February 26, 2008, it was officially renamed to Fluor Field at the West End.
 The field was named for Fluor Corporation, a major local employer.